amishhaa/SyntaxAI/README.md

 - **AST-Based Code Generation**:
   Generates code based on the structural backbone of programs, ensuring logical correctness.
   Ignores superficial differences like variable names, focusing on the code's true meaning.
+  Uses Python's 'ast' module to parse the code into ASTs.

 - **Self-Learning Model**:
   Uses a **reward-based system** to learn from user interactions.
   Assigns positive weights to successful code snippets and negative weights to buggy ones, improving over time.

 - **Lightweight and Customizable**:
-  Designed to be lightweight and easy to integrate with existing IDEs.
+  Designed to be lightweight and easy to integrate with existing IDEs with the training data only being ~1000 lines and model of ~50 lines.
   Supports automatic code formatting in accordance with style guides.

-- **Real-Time Suggestions**:
+- **Real-Time Suggestions and Learning**:
-  Provides context-aware code suggestions as you type, reducing the need for manual corrections.
+  Provides context-aware code suggestions as you type, reducing the need for manual corrections and learns from your code in real time.

 ---